 Honda Atlas Cars Pakistan Limited has recently launched the facelift model of BR-V in the local market.
 Apart from Honda Civic and City, the 7-seater BR-V is the only other vehicle offered by the Japanese auto manufacturer in the country.
 It has not been a success story for the automaker so far as the company now adds more features to attract customers into purchasing it.
 According to PAMA stats, the sales of BR-V have also dipped by approximately 59% in the first quarter of the ongoing fiscal year as compared to its corresponding period last year.
 Nonetheless, it’s a good option in its segment of cars in the local auto sector.
 In terms of specifications and features, its competitors in the market are Suzuki Vitara and Toyota Rush.
 In this episode of comparisons, we will compare Honda BR-V with Suzuki Vitara to have a clear picture of who is better among the two.
-So, let’s head towards a brief comparison of the two compact SUV’s available in the local market from two Japanese auto giants in the country.

 Note here that the comparison is between the Honda BR-V i-VTEC S and Suzuki Vitara GLX variants.